 - Provides strategic advice and direction on, for example:

 - CER alignment with Government of Canada policy as applicable;

 - CER performance management, risk management and financial management;

 - Succession planning for Directors and senior management;

 - Opening and closing of CER offices outside of Calgary; and

-- CER regulations and overarching policies of broad application to the entire Regulator.
+- CER regulations and overarching policies of broad application.

 - Submits an annual report on the Regulator’s activities to the Minister, and may submit other reports on the Regulator’s activities if it considers it appropriate to do so.

 - Establishes the IAC and endorses IAC membership.